MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

     last.year(?)
 P3SG:carry.on.back(?)[~ITV]:A2SG son:A2SG
     'Last year, you would carry your son on your back'

-When an argument of the verb is topicalized, this aspect can be interpreted as habitual or gnomic, expressing general truths.
+When the subject or agent of the verb is fronted, this aspect can be interpreted as habitual or gnomic, expressing general truths.
 A gnomic reading is blocked by the presence of a temporal adverbial, and is otherwise conditioned by context.

     ???     ?????~???
     wolf(?)
-P3SG:howl[~HAB]
+P3SG:howl[~HAB(?)]
     '(The/A) wolf howls', or 'Wolves howl'

     ???        ???     ?????~???
     last.month wolf(?)
-P3SG:howl[~HAB]
+P3SG:howl[~HAB(?)]
     'Last month, (the/a) wolf would howl', not *'Last month, wolves howl (as a general truth)'

 #### A.B.C.
 Inchoative aspect

 The inchoative aspect is used to refer to events that are beginning or starting.
 This aspect is expressed with a preceding word, and it can be combined with other aspects to make more granular distinctions.
 For stative verbs, it indicates entry into that state and has a meaning similar to the English "to become".

-    ???  ???????      ???
+    ???  ?????        ???
     INCH PFV:P3SG:run girl
     'The girl started to run'